undefinedzero/Computer-Architecture/README.md

 - IDE: CLion

-- Description: In the project1, I finished a project that aimed to decrypt a RAR file whose password is range from 0000 to 9999.
+- Description: In the project1, I finished a program that aimed to decrypt a RAR file whose password is range from 0000 to 9999.
 In project 2, I implemented a simple cache simulator.